SSyncropel Docs

 You don't have to hand-configure every peer URL.
 Four ways to find peers (all optional, each suiting different deployments):

-- LAN broadcast (mDNS) — daemons on the same local network announce themselves; other daemons discover them in under a second.
+• LAN broadcast (mDNS) — instances on the same local network announce themselves; other instances discover them in under a second.
 Magic for home or office setups.

 Discovery is purely "here's a DID and where to reach them."
 It never automatically creates pairs.
 The operator always confirms before pairing.